CCI-MOC/documentation/docs/source/Northeastern-Cluster-Network-Documentation.md

      129.10.5.{65-254} OpenStack Floating IPs

-###### 192.168.28.0/24: VLAN 250 [FUJITSU STORAGE VLAN]<a name="vlan-250"></a>
+### 192.168.28.0/24: VLAN 250 (FUJITSU STORAGE VLAN)
-*Note: Addresses on this network are all pre-assigned in /etc/hosts on the Fujitsu nodes, even though in most cases the relevant machine doesn't actually exist.
+* Note: Addresses on this network are all pre-assigned in /etc/hosts on the Fujitsu nodes, even though in most cases the relevant machine doesn't actually exist.
 So when debugging this network, you occasionally see a weird hostname resolve on the Fujitsu end.*

      192.168.28.{11-14} Fujitsu Storage Nodes
      192.168.28.{1-10}  reserved for compute nodes until setup script is fixed*